-The purpose of the QCESC awards is to pay tribute and recognize Engineering and Science Professionals whose exceptional achievements and outstanding contributions have made a lasting impact on technology, society, and their profession.
-This includes helping to promote and raise the awareness of STEM (Engineering, Science, Technology, and Mathematics) education and careers in our local communities including in our schools.
+The purpose of the QCESC STEM Awards is to pay tribute and recognize Science and Engineering Professionals whose exceptional achievements and outstanding contributions have made a lasting impact on technology, society, and their profession.
+This includes helping to promote and raise the awareness of STEM (Science, Technology, Engineering and Mathematics) careers and education in our local communities and schools.

-The 2017 Award nominations are now being accepted for the following awards:
+2025 Award nominations are now being accepted for the following wards:

 - Lifetime Achievement Award